Frijol/ble-proximity-switch/README.md

 BLE Proximity-based Switch
 ====================

 Switches on a relay when an authorized BLE device is in range.
-You get to specify the BLE device(s) you want to activate the switch.
+You get to specify the BLE device(s) you want to activate the switch– I'll show you how in the [Code Setup](#code-setup) instructions.

 ## Materials